ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 ### Automated Things In IRunTableMaker

-* In TableMaker process function for Data Run 3,
+* In TableMaker process function for Data,
   * `Automate` If process contains only Barrel related value, it will automatically enable d-q-barrel-track-selection-task , d-q-event-selection-task and d-q-muons-selection task will be disabled
   * `Automate` if process contains only Muons related value, it will automatically enable d-q-muons-selection, d-q barrel-track-selection-task and d-q-event-selection-task it will disabled
   * `Automate` if process contains only BCs related value, it will automatically enable d-q-event-selection-task, d-q-muon-selection-task and d-q-barrel-track-selection-task will be disabled